-Silky Limoncello Cheesecake with Biscoff Crust, a marvelous spring and summer treat to serve with fresh berries!
+Silky Limoncello Cheesecake with Biscoff Crust, a marvelous treat to serve with fresh berries!

 There are certainly some recipes I’m more excited to share with you than others.
 Probably because there are some recipes I’m more excited to eat than others… Like a homemade cheesecake recipe kissed with delicate boozy limoncello.

-If you’re not?
-Maybe it will change your mind!
+If you are not, maybe it will change your mind!

 Cheesecake is guilty pleasure I revel in, but am very selective about eating.